Best Grain-Free Dog Kibble in Canada (2026 Data-Driven Review)

 Protein percentage on a dog food label does not reflect how much protein your dog actually absorbs.
 Digestibility determines how much of the listed protein is biologically available and usable by the body.
 A dog eating a highly digestible food will absorb more nutrients and produce smaller, firmer stools, while poor digestibility often results in large stool volume and nutrient loss.

-Only four of the 96 kibble formulations we reviewed publicly disclosed protein digestibility data.
+Only two of the 103 kibble formulations we reviewed publicly disclosed protein digestibility data.
 This lack of transparency allows manufacturers to use crude protein, including plant proteins or inferior animal byproducts.

 Grain-Free Dog Food and DCM: Separating Fact From Fear